pabloviquez/wikiexample/README.md

 /-
  /batch     -> Batch script.
 This is where batch scripts are /config    -> App configuration.
-This should be the only place to edit configs /docs      -> Any relevant documentation
+This should be the only place to edit configs
+               This directory should not be public, however if by any chance its public, an .htaccess file is also included which prevents serving the file.
+If the configuration does not allow .htaccess file, then it's important to manually change the web server config to deny any request to ".ini" files inside this directory or the app for that matters.
+ /docs      -> Any relevant documentation
  /lib       -> PHP library for the app
  /sql       -> SQL Scripts for the DB creation